About Us

 What We Do

-LINKING HOPE is a registered nonprofit organization committed to serving our community.
+LINKING HOPE is a registered Canadian charity serving Winnipeg and Northern communities.

-We operate as a “Dealer for Hope,” connecting businesses and individuals with surplus supplies to local grassroots agencies that distribute these resources to those in need.
+We operate as a centralized distribution hub — connecting businesses and individuals with surplus supplies to local grassroots agencies that distribute these resources directly to those in need.

 Our Process

-Collection: We collect surplus items—clothing, household goods, mattresses, hygiene products, and food—from generous businesses and individuals.
+Collection: We collect new and gently used surplus items — including clothing, household goods, mattresses, hygiene products, and food — from businesses and individuals.

-Sorting: We sort and prepare new items for distribution in our warehouse.
+Sorting: We sort, quality-check, and prepare items for efficient distribution in our warehouse.

-Distribution: We collaborate with established nonprofit agencies to ensure these items reach the community members who need them most.
+Distribution: We coordinate with established nonprofit agencies and Northern communities to ensure items move quickly and responsibly to the community members who need them most.

 Our Mission

-Link businesses and individuals with surplus supplies, products, or volunteer time to local grassroots organizations supporting our community members.
+To link businesses and individuals with surplus supplies, products, and volunteer time to grassroots organizations supporting community members in need.

 Our Vision

-A community of hope, where we unite to lend a hand to those in need.
+A coordinated community of hope, where we unite to ensure no essential resource goes to waste.

 Our Structure

-LINKING HOPE functions as a supply chain that connects essential items, volunteers, and support from businesses and individuals to non-profit agencies assisting our community.
+LINKING HOPE functions as a coordinated supply chain, connecting essential items, volunteers, and support from businesses and individuals to nonprofit agencies assisting our community.

 Linking Hope's primary functions include:

-Supply Chain Management: We gather new and gently used supplies (e.g., clothing, household items) from businesses and individuals, sort and decommission them, and distribute them to community agencies directly connected to those in need.
+We gather new and gently used supplies (e.g., clothing, household items), sort and decommission them as needed, and distribute them to community agencies directly connected to those in need.

-Volunteer Support: Connect community volunteers with nonprofit agencies.
+Connect community volunteers to both Linking Hope operations and partner nonprofit agencies.

 How This is Done

-Thanks to dedicated volunteers, we maintain a streamlined process that includes picking up, sorting, decommissioning, organizing, and gifting items within a 24-hour turnaround.
+Thanks to dedicated volunteers, we maintain a streamlined process that includes pickup, sorting, decommissioning, organizing, and distributing items within 24 hours.
 Timely distribution is essential for meeting the immediate needs of individuals in our community.
-Our centralized warehouse enables efficient receiving, shipping, and access to resources.
+Our centralized warehouse enables efficient receiving, shipping, and resource access.
+Weekly agency pickup days ensure continuous supply movement year-round.

-We partner with various agencies and have received grants, including support from The Winnipeg Foundation, to help cover operational costs.
-Collaborations with groups like Winnipeg’s Downtown Community Safety Patrol (DCSP), N’dinawemak, CommUNITY204, and OPK assist us in coordinating efforts with volunteers and delivery drivers.
+We partner with various agencies and have received grants, including support from The Winnipeg Foundation, to help cover our minimal operational costs.
+We also collaborate closely with organizations such as Winnipeg’s Downtown Community Safety Partnership (DCSP), N’dinawemak, CommUNITY204, and OPK (Ogijiita Pimatiswin Kinamatwin), enabling coordinated volunteer support and distribution efforts.

 Why is This Important

-Linking Hope collaborates directly with existing agencies that may lack the connections, time, volunteers, or storage space to collect items for community members in need.
+Linking Hope collaborates directly with existing agencies that often lack the connections, time, volunteers, or storage capacity to collect items for community members in need.

 Our impact is felt among a diverse group of individuals and families, including low-income households, single-parent families, refugees, immigrants, women and families escaping domestic violence, Indigenous community members at risk of homelessness, and those who are homeless.

-At Linking Hope, we provide a welcoming and safe space where individuals can choose the items they need without judgment.
+Linking Hope provides a welcoming and respectful environment where individuals can choose the items they need without judgment.
 This is essential, as those we serve often feel marginalized and unsupported.
 By offering an inclusive environment, we restore dignity to our clients.
 Whether it’s a new shirt for a job interview, a dress for graduation, or necessary workwear for a new job, we strive to meet their needs.

 With the support of unique donors and dedicated volunteers, Linking Hope assists where help is most needed.